owlbarn/tutorial/book/case-image-inception/README.md

 However, the reduction solution constructed this way is either too greedy or two computationally expensive.

 Inception architecture proposes a grid size reduction module.
-It put the same input feature map into to set of pipelines, one of them uses the pooling operation, and the other uses only convolution layers.
+It put the same input feature map into two set of pipelines, one of them uses the pooling operation, and the other uses only convolution layers.
-These two type of layers are then not stacked together but concatenated vertically, as shown in the next part of code.
+These two types of layers are then not stacked together but concatenated vertically, as shown in the next part of code.

 ```ocaml env=incpetionv3
 let mix_typ3 nn =